 Quite suddenly my introspective, self-contained world broke open, and what had been a private matter for so long became public.
 I, Anne, had no hand in this development and was often in stark resistance to it.
 It was simply happening in spite of my personal feelings about it.
 I was propelled by an inner demand to share what I had learned and to offer what I could in the service of others' advancement.
 Not as a teacher, but as a friend and fellow traveller.
-None of this was planned or even conceived of
+None of this was planned or even conceived of by me.

 In a very real sense it seems I have lost control of the narrative of my life: in the early years of integration and assimilation as the identification with ‘me’ dissolved, I still felt I had agency in the world as far as my life and intentions went.
 That now seems to have disappeared: I am here as an experiencing entity/person with all my quirks and flaws, but I am no longer in charge.
 Somewhere along the way the reins were handed over and the personal will relinquished.
 I do not know when or how this occurred.